Single Moms Encouraging Other Single Moms

 One of the best parts of being in community with other believers is that we are there to encourage one another in our faith.
 For that single mom friend who feels as though nobody is there, you may be the only source of encouragement for her.
 She may be so consumed with the circumstances of life that perhaps she’s lost sight of the promises of God concerning her.
 God will trust you to remind His precious daughter of who they are in the Lord, how wonderful they are and how loved they are by God.

-Discouragement will cause us to do one of three things isolate or congregate.
-Your sister in Christ may avoid church or any similar gathering, such as a single moms group, Bible study, etc. Maybe she didn’t feel like she was good enough or that her life is too different to fit in.
+Discouragement will cause us to do one of two things isolate or congregate.
+Your sister in Christ may avoid church or any similar gathering, such as a single mom’s group, Bible study, etc. Maybe she didn’t feel like she was good enough or that her life is too different to fit in.
 On the other hand, another single mom may only show up when she feels like her life is so heavily burdened that she can barely function.
 For her, fellowship with others is just what she feels she needs at that time.
 In either of those situations, you can be an encouragement.
-For some of us, encouragement comes more naturally and others of us have to be more intentional.
-Ask God to give you a heart for encouraging others, creative ways to do it and the discipline to make it a daily practice.
+For some of us, encouragement comes more naturally, and others of us have to be more intentional.
+Ask God to give you a heart for encouraging others, creative ways to do it, and the discipline to make it a daily practice.

 What are some ways single moms can be an encouragement to other single moms?

 - Visit a single mom.
-Whether she’s in a hospital recovering or at home avoiding social activity, you can give her the gift of your presence.
+Whether she’s in a hospital recovering or at home, avoiding social activity, you can give her the gift of your presence.

 - Send a note to a single mom.
 A handwritten note to let her know that she is thought of and cared about will remind her that she is not alone.